isaacbutz280/Personal-Projects/README.md

 ## Additional work

-Some other projects I have been part off...

 - A data science tutorial: [Click here](https://isaacbutz280.github.io/CMSC320_final/) for the tutorial itself, or [this link](https://github.com/isaacbutz280/CMSC320_final) leads to the repository if you wish to learn more about the background of the project.
-- More to come soon...

 Thank you for taking the time to looking through my projects!
 Feel free to message me thorugh [email](mailto:isaacbutz280@gmail.com) at isaacbutz280@gmail.com if you have any questions, comments, inquiries, or other.